unaraut/Primes/README.md

 ### Primes.java

-Application which receives requests of integers from a non durable memory mapped queue.
-See MemoryMappedGenericQueue It checks if the number is prime and sends the reply on reply queue.
+Application which receives requests of integers from a non blocking memory mapped queue.
+See MemoryMappedGenericQueue.
+It checks if the number is prime and sends the reply on a reply queue.

 The producer (Randomizer) is not slowed down if consumer(Prime) cant keep up.
-Prime maintains a workQueue to buffer work.
+Prime internally maintains a workQueue to buffer work.
 This uses a LinkedBlockingQueue but can be changed to a bounded RingBuffer to drop older messages. eg impl below.

 ```java